OpenGeoCode-Gelsenkirchen/DigiTwinCS/documents/en/UserDocumentation/ConfigurationParameters.md

 **Required:** ❌

 2D dataset configuration.
 Each key is equal to the layer name.
+Valid configuration parameters depend on the actual 2D entity type (e.g. `polygon`, `polyline`, `point`).

 ### Properties of a 2D dataset (e.g. `"Example File"`)